SamuelMacKay/mackays-miniatures/README.md

   - Links to all pages and is fixed to top
   - resizes for responsive mobile use
   - search bar to search for models
-  - account button that links to profile and (for admin) product managment
+  - account button that links to profile and (for admin) product management
   - account button changes to sign in/sign up button when not logged in
   - a banner to show how much you need to spend for free delivery